Close

 Location and leisure

 The place is registered as natural Icelandic heritage; the nature, vegetation and birdlife is rich in variety and quantity.
 The volunteers can enjoy outdoor activities in a peaceful and beautiful location with a small stream and a pond nearby.
-Hiking trails with maps about cultural heritage can be found spread around the area, which is a popular attraction among foreign and local visitors.
+Hiking trails with maps about cultural heritage can be found throughout the area, which is a popular attraction among both foreign and local visitors.

-The nearest town, Selfoss, only 10 minutes-drive away with 6500 inhabitants, is a centre of commerce and small industries where you find a geothermal swimming pool, shops, museums, cafés and bars.
+The nearest town, Selfoss, only 10 minutes-drive away, with 6500 inhabitants, is a centre of commerce and small industries where you find a geothermal swimming pool, shops, museums, cafés and bars.

 Project hosted by